scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** piercing

 A line of bones sprout from the ground, impaling all creatures in a 5 tile line.
-All creatures in the line make a Defense roll against your spellcasting roll.
-On failure they take 1 wound and 3 wound dice in damage and the bones impale them, restraining them in place.
-On success the creatures take no damage and are grappled instead.
+Make a spellcasting roll against the creatures defense.
+On success they take a wound and 3 wound dice in piercing damage and the bones impale them, restraining them in place.
+On failure the creatures take no damage and are grappled instead.

 The bones extend 8 feet high and are permanent, blocking movement through those tiles.
-The bones have 1 wound and roll 3 superior defense dice when saving against any attack or spell.
+The bones have 1 wound and roll 3 superior defense dice when saving against any attack, spell, or maneuver.
 To free a grappled or restrained creature the bones holding that creature must be destroyed.

 Add a wound die to the damage and increase the length of the line by 1 tile for every level above 5th.